Form I-94 arrival-departure record for U.S. visitors

 • See your most recent I-94 form and print it, in case you need your record of legal admission to the U.S. The CBP One app also allows you to have a digital version of your I-94 on your phone.

-• Get a history of your arrivals and departures from the U.S. for the last 10 years
+• Get a travel history from the last 10 years of your arrivals and departures from the U.S.

 • Find out how long you are legally allowed to stay in the US